Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 # Android Setup

 !!! warning
-    Actually using JPMN on mobile devices (e.g. for reviewing), is currently not supported.
+    Actually using JPMN on mobile devices (e.g. for reviewing), is currently not stable.
     This simply shows how to make the cards on Android.

 If you wish to add cards on Android, use